SamySam0/LT3/README.md

 ## Usage: Generate data
 In order to generate syntethic data, you must follow the steps given below:

-1. First, you should download the LT3 model, named `lt3_model.py`, from the follow hugging face page: https://huggingface.co/SamySam0/LT3 .
+1. First, you should download the LT3 model, named `lt3_model.py`, from the following Hugging Face page: https://huggingface.co/SamySam0/LT3 .
 The model must be placed at the root of this repository with the same name.

 2. Second, you should create/edit the file named `medications.txt` at the root of the repository.
 This file may include medication names as well as the number of prescriptions to generate for each medication.
 Each line must provide a medication name and its number of generations with the form `name:amount` (e.g, `aspirin:5` to get five different prescriptions of aspirin).